CivicActions/ssp-toolkit/docs/controls/DM.md

 ##### Privacy

-LINCS does not collect or maintain PII and therefore does not directly address this control though it may address it indirectly.
+{{ organization_name }} does not collect or maintain PII and therefore does not directly address this control though it may address it indirectly.
 The data collected (email address, first and last name) is demonstrably a minimum.